 - 1. Mark 2" centers along length of both 2x6s.
 Holes should be positioned so tops of dowels are even with base of upper brackets. - 2.
-In one 2x6, drill /8" holes all the way through board.
-This board will be installed on rear of lathe (see Figure 20).
+In one 2x6, drill 5/8" holes all the way through board.
+This board will be installed on rear of lathe (see Figure 18).
 On other 2x6, drill holes only deep enough to secure dowel rods.
 This board will be installed on front of lathe.

-Figure 20.
+Figure 18.
 Boards and dowels installed in shelving option three.

-- 3. Place 2x6s on edge in lower shelf brackets. - 4.
+- Place 2x6s on edge in lower brackets of leg castings. - 4.
 Cut dowel rods to length so that after insertion dowels will be flush with back of rear 2x6. - 5.
-Insert a dowel in each hole in rear 2x6, then screw a strip of wood over holes to secure.
+Insert a dowel in each hole in rear 2x6, then screw a strip of wood over holes to secure them in place.